 Looking for ways to connect, meet people, learn new things, do good works in the community?
 We offer a host of ways to get involved.

-In addition to Torah Study on Saturday mornings when Rabbi Grumbacher is in town, the Tuesday morning minyan, and a class for potential Jews by choice, we offer opportunities to attend films of Jewish content, which also serve as fundraisers for the temple.
-Recently, we have partnered with the Alamo Drafthouse for airings of Fiddler on the Room, Menashe, and Yentyl.
+Are you a movie buff?
+We offer opportunities to attend films of Jewish content at various times during the year, which also serve as fundraisers for the temple.
+Recently, we have partnered with the Alamo Drafthouse for airings of Fiddler on the Room, Menashe, Yentyl, and Big Sonia.

 For Beth El women, there’s a monthly Ladies Lunch Out at area restaurants.
 Come schmooze, nosh, connect.